-Northern Montana Child Development Center (NMCDC) Head Start and Early Head Start is a no-cost, comprehensive program serving primarily low-income expectant families and families with children ages 0 to 5 year old in Hill, Blaine and Liberty Counties.
+Northern Montana Child Development Center (NMCDC) Head Start and Early Head Start is a no-cost, comprehensive program serving primarily low-income expectant families and families with children ages 0 to 5 years old in Hill, Blaine, and Liberty Counties.
 We receive a grant from the U. S. Department of Health and Human Services to provide Head Start and Early Head Start services.
-In addition to educational services, children and families may also receive the following services:
+In addition to educational services, children and families may also receive the following services

 - Vision Screening